Prostate Play & Milking it for Pleasure

-In terms of sexual function, the prostate releases prostatic fluid (pre-cum to you and me) when you’re about to shoot your load (or when the gland is stimulated or massaged—more on that later).
+In terms of sexual function, the prostate releases prostatic fluid (pre-cum) when you’re about to shoot your load (or when the gland is stimulated or massaged).
 Prostatic fluid is one of the components in semen.
-It protects, transports and nourishes your sperm.
+It protects, transports, and nourishes your sperm.
 If you’re trying to conceive, it’s what helps your sperm make its way to the egg and fertilize it.
-During ejaculation (or massaging) the prostate contracts, blocks the opening between your bladder and urethra and squirts its fluid out of your cock.
+During ejaculation (or prostate stimulation) the prostate contracts, blocks the opening between your bladder and urethra, and squirts its fluid out of your cock.
 Incidentally, that’s why it’s impossible to pee and cum at the same time—just in case you ever wondered.

-Your urethra runs through the center of your prostate gland so, if your prostate is swollen for any reason, it can block the free flow of urine and cause an overactive bladder.
+Your urethra runs through the center of your prostate, if your prostate is swollen for any reason, it can block the free flow of urine and cause an overactive bladder.
 Not pleasant.
-If you’re experiencing leakage after peeing, an urgent, regular urge to go to the restroom or get a burning sensation when you’re taking a pee, then see a doctor straight away.
+If you’re experiencing leakage after peeing, an urgent, regular urge to go to the restroom, or get a burning sensation when you’re taking a pee, then see a doctor straight away.

-Now for the fun part, milking the prostate.
-Prostate milking orgasms are the holy grail of pleasure for men.
-The prostate happens to be male equivalent of a woman’s G-Spot—for that reason some people refer to it as the P-Spot.
-Stimulating the prostate either by just massaging (also called prostate milking) or in combination with masturbation (prostate masturbation) or full-on sex—can give guys intense, longer-lasting, bone-shaking orgasms.
+Now for the fun part, massaging the prostate.
+The prostate orgasm is the holy grail of pleasure for men.
+The prostate happens to be the male equivalent of a woman’s G-Spot—for that reason some people refer to it as the P-Spot.
+Prostate stimulation, either by just massaging (also called prostate milking) or in combination with masturbation (prostate masturbation) or full-on sex—can give guys intense, longer-lasting, bone-shaking orgasms.
 Those in the know call them a ‘Super‐O.’

-Milking prostate orgasms are generally much more intense than regular ones—some research suggests up to 400% (although we’re not sure that there is an accurate way of measuring and recording that level of intensity, but you get the idea, right?!).
-For men with Erectile Dysfunction (ED), it’s worth knowing that you don’t have to get hard to have a Super-O, so it could be an alternative way to experience sexual pleasure.
+Prostate orgasms and prostate milking are generally much more intense than regular ones—some research suggests up to 400%.
+For men with Erectile Dysfunction (ED), it’s worth knowing that you don’t have to get hard to have a prostate orgasm, so it could be an alternative way to experience sexual pleasure.